-The Responsible Entity is not liable for any taxes, duty or other charges payable by an investor in relation to or in connection with their investment in the Fund or, as a consequence of, or in connection with, the purchase, sale or transfer of Bitcoin Interests.
-Investors are responsible for payment of all taxes (including GST) and other charges for which the investor becomes liable in relation to their investment in the Fund.
+Neither the Responsible Entity nor the Fund is liable for any taxes, duty or other charges payable by you in relation to or in connection with these terms or payable by the Fund or any other person on, as a consequence of, or in connection with, the purchase, sale or transfer of Bitcoin Interests or rights, or any other supply under or in connection with these terms.
+The Holder must pay all taxes (including GST) and other charges for which the Holder becomes liable in relation to or in connection with these terms.